Are you excited to get your new chinchilla?

 What are your thoughts about a chinchilla living outside?

 Do you believe there are situations where you could have your chinchilla live outside?

 Be sure to share your thoughts, stories, and concerns by dropping a comment below.

-As always, me and “chili” appreciate your reading and will catch you next time.
+As always, Chili and I appreciate you reading and we will catch you next time!